Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-list/restart-list-at-each-section/_index.md

 ---
-title: Restart List At Each Section linktitle:Restart List At Each Section
+title: Restart List At Each Section
+linktitle: Restart List At Each Section
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to reset a numbered list to each section in a Word document with Aspose.Words for .NET.
 type: docs